InspiringLifeDesign/InspiringLifeDesign.github.io/_posts/2018/2018-08-17-how-to-find-a-ghostwriter.markdown

 - Overview of the project and what you will need
 - How much you will be prepared to pay and for how many words/time duration

 Once you've found a writer you're happy to work with, you simply need to agree a contract with them.
-In [Fiverr](http://bit.ly/try_fiverr){:target="_blank"} this will mean purchasing the gig (with any add-ons/packages you may have agreed), in Upwork this will mean starting a contract.
+In [Fiverr](http://bit.ly/try_fiverr){:target="_blank"} (<i>affiliate link</i>) this will mean purchasing the gig (with any add-ons/packages you may have agreed), in Upwork this will mean starting a contract.
 In both cases the contract is held through the website that you use, so you don't have to worry about creating your own contract.
 <br>

 ***